 After initial booking at the Main Jail, an arrestee goes through an Intake process, during which they are interviewed by a registered nurse who looks for medical or mental health issues.
 The RN may request a further mental health screening after the interview.
 The Santa Clara County Sheriff Department and County Health Services (CHS) personnel work together to identify inmates reporting or exhibiting symptoms of mental illness (see the Mental Health Screening in the Jail section).
 It is very important that people brought into custody be forthright and honest to benefit as much as possible from the health services offered within the jail system.
 Important Tips:

-• See the Obtaining County Jail Information section for instructions on how to provide jail medical and mental health personnel with your loved one’s history and current treatment information.
+- See the Sending Medical and/or Psychiatric Information to the Jail section for instructions on how to provide jail medical and mental health personnel with your loved one’s history and current treatment information.

 Classification